Top 4 Sentence Embedding Techniques using Python

 InferSent

-Just like SentenceBERT, we take a pair of sentences and encode them to generate the actual sentence embeddings.
+Just like SentenceBERT, we encode a pair of sentences to generate the actual sentence embeddings.
 Then, extract the relations between these embeddings using:

 • concatenation